 As human beings, we long for beauty.
 To do so is in our DNA.

 But there’s a difference between what I experienced gazing at the changing colors of the setting sun and what I experienced watching porn.
-Porn doesn’t act like beauty.
+Porn does something to beauty.
+It doesn’t destroy it altogether, but if we’re not looking closely, we miss that it twists it, darkens it somehow.

-The first green of a crocus reaching up through the snow or the shade of a giant oak stretching across the grass, the deep roll of thunder from one end of the sky to the other or the soundlessness of the falling snow, the scent of fresh baked bread or the sudden spritz of aroma when an orange is peeled open, the softness of a baby’s cheek or the strength of a grown child’s embrace.
+Maybe it’s the first green of a crocus reaching up through the snow or the shade of a giant oak stretching across the grass, the deep roll of thunder from one end of the sky to the other or the soundlessness of the falling snow, the scent of fresh baked bread or the sudden spritz of aroma when an orange is peeled open, the softness of a baby’s cheek or the strength of a father’s embrace.

-Beauty disappoints us in order to point our gaze to a higher place—to its source.
+Beauty disappoints us in order to point our gaze to a higher place.

-True beauty is humble.
-It hardly calls attention to itself, let alone insists you notice.
+And I think in its truest form, beauty is humble.
 You and I have always been free to drive right on by the sunset.

 My dad, he stopped the car.
 He drank in grand sky with me.
 Together we shouted, “Whoa!” and “Wow!” unbidden.
 Together we sat silently in wonder.